cocktailcss/cocktail/README.md

 ## Breakpoints

 Classes that support mobile-first breakpoints are marked with :heavy_check_mark: symbol in `Breakpoint support` table column.
-These classes might have a specific suffix to enable style at given breakpoint.
+These classes have a specific suffix to enable style at given viewport breakpoint.

 | Device  | Suffix | Media query  |
 | - | - | - |